mbensmida/sphinx-poc/docs/ManageTasks.rst

 Editing a task
 ~~~~~~~~~~~~~~~~~~~~~

+.. note:: Task's edit permission is granted to:
+	  - The task's creator
+	  - The project manager
+	  - The space manager (for space's tasks application)
+	  - The platform manager (super user and platform/administrators members)
+	  - The project participants
+	  - The task's assignee
+	  - The task's assignee cowroker

 After creating a task, the right pane will be opened for you to edit the
 task directly (if you create the new task via the overview interface) or